Edible and climate-adapted landscapes designed to improve wildlife habitat, food security, and water retention.

 Rain Gardens

-A rain garden is a depression in the ground designed to catch and infiltrate water from an impermeable surface such as a roof, driveway, or parking lot.
-The basin is planted and/or seeded with specific plants that benefit from the extra water.
+A rain garden is a sunken basin designed to collect and infiltrate water from a nearby impermeable surface such as a roof, driveway, or parking lot.
+The basin is planted and/or seeded with certain plants that benefit from the extra water.
 Rain gardens improve the hydrological balance of a landscape by softening the severity of flood and drought impacts.

 -